Are you travelling to the Arab world for business or working with Arab clients/colleagues?

 Formal Arab names are very easy to understand.

-This form of name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.
+This form of the name is still commonly used by Gulf Arabs perhaps due to their closer ties to tribal identity.

-Let’s look at an example and take the name of the former ruler of Kuwait (in image below meeting President Obama).
+Let’s look at an example and take the name of the former ruler of Kuwait (in the image below meeting President Obama).